-Buffalo is both revered and ingested (and digested) by the residents of Kathmandu.
+Buffalo is both revered and ingested (and digested) by the people of Kathmandu.
 Even though Newari food appends vegetarian dishes to non-vegetarian refreshments, their cuisine predominantly is for meat-eaters.
 Newaris are notorious for extravagant feasting (I even attended a traditional wedding), and there’re always more meat-items than veggies.

-Newari food is favoured as spice-smitten!
+Food in Kathmandu is favoured as spice-smitten!
 Cumins, turmeric, pepper, cinnamon, ginger, garlic, chilies, mustard oil, and seeds – spices are inherent to the soul of their cuisine.
 For vegetarian dishes, potatoes, eggplant, chickpeas, lentils, cauliflower, and mustard greens are the bread and butter.
 Chura (Beaten Rice) is the staple food of this subsidiary food culture of Nepal.

 Also read – Practical Things to Know Before Visiting Nepal